wendymarythomas/workshop/README.md

 ```
 pip install -r requirements.txt, added pip install robotframework-autoitlibrary  AS AN ADMIN IN DOS for the run commands in windows, also pip install --upgrade setuptools to upgrade setuptools

+Also need UIASpy - UI Automation Spy Tool for the Windows element
 ```

 from inside the repository folder.